SAMUELMUCHIRI/Autonomous_robot/README.md

 # Mapping
-For alinefollowing robot containing abiity to identify path patterns and excecute tasks effectively
+For a linefollowing robot containing ability to identify path patterns and excecute tasks effectively